 - 4.4.1 Each Program Director, after consultation with appropriate resources at Augusta University, is responsible for certifying the functional status of all House Staff and for judging whether functional impairment exists in an individual.
 When an individual with impairment is identified, the GME program director will report this to the Designated Institutional Official. - 4.4.2 Each House Staff, as a condition of employment, agrees to accept the decision of the Program Director.
-If there is disagreement, please see policies HS39.0 and 13.0.
-Should the Program Director conclude, after consultation with the Augusta University Employee-Faculty Assistance Program and/or other appropriate individuals, that a fellow House Staff is suffering from impairment, including substance abuse, they must immediately take appropriate action, which may include placing the impaired individual on a leave of absence with or without disciplinary action from the training program.
-This disciplinary action may include remediation, probation, dismissal, or non-renewal.
-Policies HS3.0, HS13.0, and HS18.0 will be followed. - 4.4.3 Appropriate action may also require medical and/or psychiatric evaluation by a professional of the institution's choosing with the assistance of the Augusta University Employee-Faculty Assistance Program.
+If there is disagreement, please see GME HS policy 39.0.
+Should the Program Director conclude, after consultation with other appropriate individuals through the MCG Forensic Institute, that a fellow House Staff is suffering from impairment, including substance abuse, they must immediately take appropriate action, which may include placing the impaired individual on a leave of absence with or without disciplinary action from the training program.
+This disciplinary action may include remediation, probation, non-promotion, dismissal, or non-renewal.
+GME HS policies 3.0, 13.0, and 18.0 will be followed. - 4.4.3 Appropriate action may also require medical and/or psychiatric evaluation by a professional of the institution's choosing with the assistance of the MCG Forensic Institute.
 The sponsoring institution will use its best effort to select a physician and/or psychologist acceptable to the House Staff.